Yokozuna-Finance/contracts/GeneScience.md

 | 9 |    3 | hair 9   | N      | hidden  |

-> Note: Only visible/dominant traits are the ones that we render in the frontend, but the hidden/recessive traits also contribute for the overall push power and fusion computations.
+> Note: Only visible/dominant traits are the ones we render in the frontend, but the hidden/recessive traits also contribute for the overall push power and fusion computations. for the above example the sumo's visible traits are 4 for hair, 8 for body type, 5 for eyes, v for mouth and 7 for mawashi